deadlyvipers/dojo_rules/introduction.md

 Hello my name is Kevin Dyke and this file was added as a challegence in Mastering Git.
+My favorite Code School path is HTML.